 Recommended readings for baseline-related topics in four areas are found here: baseline projections, related research in developing and enhancing baseline models, analyses of alternative market and policy scenarios, and previous baseline projection reports.

-Baseline Projections (last three years)
+Baseline Projections (last four years)

 USDA Agricultural Projections to 2023 (February 2014) is the complete departmental baseline report.
 The complete 2014 baseline report is also available in Microsoft Word